A. Nucleus accumbens

 - Car accidents

-Our brain is the boss of our body.
+Our brain is the boss of our bodies.
 It controls everything we do even when we are unaware of it.
 Blinking, breathing, or heart beating, all the show is run by the brain.
 The command center for the human nervous system receives signals from the body and outputs information to the muscles.

 Alcohol’s Effect on Brain: